adap/flower/doc/source/example-mxnet-walk-through.rst

             metrics.update(label, outputs)
         return metrics.get_name_value(), num_examples

-Having defined defining the data loading, model architecture, training, and evaluation we can put everything together and train our model on MNIST.
+Having defined the data loading, model architecture, training, and evaluation we can put everything together and train our model on MNIST.
 Note that the GPU/CPU device for the training and testing is defined within the :code:`ctx` (context).

 .. code-block:: python